AdamovichAleksey/TableauTV/README.md

 # Rotating dashboards in Tableau

-One day I got a project with the purpose "To create a way for communication of our company bussness metrics to everyone".
-After some consideration and thinking over all pros and cons we decided to choose our TV sets in the office.
+One day I got a project with the purpose "To create a way for delivering our company bussness metrics (business live) to everyone".
+After some consideration and thinking over all pros and cons we decided to choose our office TV sets.
 Then we had to choose a tool for this:

 1. Google Slides & Google Sheets (with built-in options for rotating but worse visualisation)
 2. Tableau (nice ETL and Visualization but without rotation option (even good enough workarounds were not found)